Alumni Community Frequently Asked Questions

 All leaders and board members must abide by these guidelines:

-• Keep the interest of the affinity group and/or UI foremost in mind when providing assistance and avoid all conflicts of interest.
+• Keep the interest of the alumni community and/or UI foremost in mind when providing assistance and avoid all conflicts of interest.

 • Adhere to Iowa Volunteer Network Guidebook and Volunteer Code of Conduct and ask for clarification if you do not understand them.